theMarcHuerta/cs349h-292Y-microassignments-students/hw3-delay-based-computing/questions.md

 1. Implement the reset and execute functions for the first arrival (`FirstArrival`) gate.
 Describe any internal state maintained by the gate, and what the reset operation and execution functions do for this gate.
 Uncomment the `test_first_arrival_gate` function in `delay_tester.py` to test the operation of the first arrival gate.

+So the state is a bool that tracks if we've outputted a pulse yet and if we've received a pulse yet.
+The reset function sets these to false and the execute function outputs a pulse if we haven't outputted a pulse yet and we get a second pulse (this implementation assumes we will get a pulse from each input every time window).

 2. Implement the reset and execute functions for the last arrival (`LastArrival`) gate.
 Describe any internal state maintained by the gate, and what the reset operation and execution functions do for this gate.
 Uncomment the `test_last_arrival_gate` function in `delay_tester.py` to test the operation of the last arrival gate.

+So the state is a bool that tracks if we've outputted a pulse yet.
+The reset function sets that to false and the execute function outputs a pulse upon our first pulse and then doesn't output a pulse again until that reset.

 3. Implement the reset and execute functions for the delay (`Delay`) gate.
 Describe any internal state maintained by the gate, and what the reset operation and execution functions do for this gate.
 Uncomment the `test_delay_gate` function in `delay_tester.py` to test the operation of the delay gate.
 What does the circuit described in the `test_delay_gate` function do to the input value?

 4. Implement the reset and execute functions for the inhibition (`Inhibition`) gate.
 If two pulses arrive at the same time (which is unlikely in practice), you can assume that the gate emits a pulse with 50% probability.
 Describe any internal state maintained by the gate, and what the reset operation and execution functions do for this gate.
 Uncomment the `test_inh_gate` function in `delay_tester.py` to test the operation of the inhibition gate.

+The state is a bool that tracks if we've received pulse A yet.
+The reset function sets that to false and the execute function outputs a pulse if we haven't received a pulse A yet and we get a pulse B. Otherwise if pulse A arrives before B, we can never output a pulse.

 # Part Z: Using Delay-Based Computing [6 pts + 6 extra credit]